 7.65 There are views of the valley and mountains to the right.
 The trail follows an old chainlink and barbed wire fence on the right.

-9.40 About 50 ft to the right is a good vantage point to admire the Manor Kill Falls.
+8.40 About 50 feet to the right is a good vantage point to admire the Manor Kill Falls.

-9.50 The trail reaches Prattsville Road after turning left around a chainlink fence.
+8.50 The trail reaches Prattsville Road (Schoharie County Route 39), after turning left around a chain-link fence.
 To the right is the bridge across the Manor Kill, and the junction with Route 990V.